 The Nacala Logistics Corridor is a good place to start from.
 This railway is owned and operated by Vale, a Brazilian mining giant, to shuffle ore from its mines in neighboring Malawi.
 It received $1.1 billion USD in investment in 2012 and today operates 85 locomotives over 912 kilometers, linking Malawi to the port of Nacala in the north eastern coast of Mozambique.
 Why is this significant to ProSavana, an agricultural initiative?
 The answer is that the agriculture production, turned mainly towards soybean production, could be easily exported to Asian markets—and to China in particular—through this same railway.
 To give some perspective, the following simple linear regression forecasts Chinese imports of soybean used to feed Chinese pigs (half the pigs in the world):

 It’s huge, and it’s going to get worse.
-One of the main points of the Chinese Communist Party’s legitimacy is that it has been able to raise the living standard through development efforts, lifting half a million people out of poverty.
+One of the main points of the Chinese Communist Party’s legitimacy is that it has been able to raise the living standard through development efforts, lifting half a billion people out of poverty.
 An important part of that increase in living standards is a more diverse diet, with more meat and especially pork (a very important cultural staple—the Chinese character for home, 家, is a pig under a building).
 Food security and pork consumption are important to the interests of the Chinese elite.
 However, there is an ecological cost-benefit analysis.
 Shifting production from other crops, notably rice, to soybeans will exacerbate desertification and affect food security.
 Despite the size of the country, China’s arable land is quite limited.
 Given this obstacle, Chinese leadership has vested interest in importing huge quantities of soybean.
 With the recent U.S. trade spats, China’s next obvious source of soybeans is Brazil.
 But Brazil alone may not be able to fill Chinese appetite, as can be seen in this forecast of Brazilian soybean production over the next 7 years:

 Outsourcing soybean production is a good deal for the Chinese leadership, but it needs to find a reliable source.
 This brings us back to Mozambique.
 ProSavana’s purpose was to plug into the Chinese trade network being developed in the Indian Ocean.
 Brazil is already in the Chinese trade network and has developed the expertise and new strands of resistant soybean which could produce good yields in the land around the Nacala Corridor.